ZoraNeverEatFish/ns-3.27-for-ICC/src/traffic-control/doc/queue-discs.rst

 devices having an interface supporting the traffic control layer (i.e., an IPv4 or IPv6 interface).
 In particular:

-* a NetDeviceQueueInterface object is aggregated to all the devices by the NetDevice helper classes, at ``Install`` time.
-See, for example, the implementation in the method ``CsmaHelper::InstallPriv()``.
+* a NetDeviceQueueInterface object is aggregated to all the devices as soon as an IPv4/v6 \
+  interface is added to the device.
+This is because Ipv{4,6}AddressHelper::Assign calls \
+  Ipv{4,6}L3Protocol::AddInterface, which calls TrafficControlLayer::SetupDevice, which \
+  creates the queue interface and aggregates it to device.

 * when notified that a netdevice queue interface has been aggregated, traffic control \
   aware devices can cache the pointer to the \
-  netdevice queue interface created by the traffic control layer into a member variable. \
+  netdevice queue interface created by the traffic contol layer into a member variable. \
   Also, multi-queue devices can set the number of device transmission queues and set the \
   select queue callback through the netdevice queue interface